MSaurus/my-tab/README.md

 web-ext lint
 ```

-Build the extension and package it inside a zip file
+Build the extension and package it inside a zip file.
+The command will put the zip file inside the `web-ext-artifacts` directory that it creates.

 ```bash
 # Build and package the extension